 Third molars (the wisdom teeth) routinely damage the teeth right next door, called second molars.
 Dentists recommend removing wisdom teeth before they become a problem and to avoid a more complicated surgery.

-Wisdom teeth erupt from the age of 18-25.
-Depending on the type and severity of impacted teeth, you may need wisdom teeth removed anywhere around the age of 17-18.
-It’s possible to have them removed at any age, however serious complications of wisdom tooth surgery are less likely in younger adults.
+Wisdom teeth usually erupt anywhere from the age of 15-25.
+Depending on the type and severity of impacted teeth, you may need wisdom teeth removed anywhere around the ages of 17 or 18 or 19 - though this does vary.
+It’s possible to have them removed at any age.
+Usually, dental complications of wisdom tooth surgery are less likely in younger adults, though unfortunately, complications in any type of oral surgery are possible.

+A common Third Molar Problem Question we get is why don't they grow in?
 Our jaws are smaller than they used to be.
 That’s not because of evolution — it’s because our modern diet lacks certain key nutrients that allow the jaw to develop properly.
+The fact is, many human beings do not have enough room in their mouth for their third molars (wisdom teeth) to fully erupt into the mouth.

 That’s why, these days, an underdeveloped lower third of the face is so common that it has become the norm.
 Our ancestors and small tribes not eating the modern diet had great jaw development with room for all 32 teeth to come in straight.